MicrosoftDocs/cpp-docs/docs/cpp/attributes.md

 ### `[[msvc::intrinsic]]`

+The `[[msvc::intrinsic]]` attribute has three constraints on the function it's applied to:

+- The function can't be recursive; its body must only have a return statement with a `static_cast` from the parameter type to the return type.
+- The function can only accept a single parameter.
+- The **`/permissive-`** compiler option is required.
+(The **`/std:c++20`** and later options imply **`/permissive-`** by default.)

 The Microsoft-specific `[[msvc::intrinsic]]` attribute tells the compiler to inline a metafunction that acts as a named cast from the parameter type to the return type.
 When the attribute is present on a function definition, the compiler replaces all calls to that function with a simple cast.
 The `[[msvc::intrinsic]]` attribute is available in Visual Studio 2022 version 17.5 preview 2 and later versions.
 This attribute applies only to the specific function that follows it.

-The `[[msvc::intrinsic]]` attribute has three constraints on the function it's applied to:

-- The function can't be recursive; its body must only have a return statement with a cast.
-- The function can only accept a single parameter.
-- The **`/permissive-`** compiler option is required.
-(The **`/std:c++20`** and later options imply **`/permissive-`** by default.)

 #### Example